 This is always provided by fixed ventilation within the fitted roof skylight.
-All roof skylights fitted by Elddis provide fixed free area ventilation.
 These roof skylights should be cleaned annually by use of a small brush to remove any dust that may have accumulated around the mesh fitted.
 On some roof skylights the mesh can be easily removed to aid cleaning.
-On fan-assisted roof skylights it is essential that the fan is switched off prior to cleaning
+On fan-assisted roof skylights it is essential that the fan is switched off prior to cleaning.